-Monte & Lou's collections are made with their own fabric, as well as a silky lining, both of which are made from 85% recycled nylon and elastane for that perfect fit.
-"Recycled nylon retains the properties of the regular nylon yarn, giving the same lifespan and quality for the swimwear," says Howitt.
+For the best fit, Monte & Lou's collections are manufactured with their own fabric and a silky lining that are both made from 85% recycled nylon and elastane.
+According to Howitt, "Recycled nylon retains the qualities of the regular nylon yarn, providing the swimwear the same longevity and quality."

-Keep an eye out for OEKO-TEX® Standard 100 certification, which is the highest available for responsible fabric manufacturing of its kind (naturally, Monte & Lou only use a fabric of this standard).
+Keep an eye out for the highest certification for ethical fabric manufacture of its kind, the OEKO-TEX® Standard 100. (naturally, Monte & Lou only use a fabric of this standard).

 2. Know the printing method

-The pattern is the prettiest part of your swimsuit – but without a proper printer, processes can be one of the most detrimental to the environment.
+The pattern is the most attractive feature of your bathing suit, but without the right printer, the operations can be among the most environmentally harmful.

-Thankfully, digital printing methods reduce water waste and eliminate the need to use harmful dyes (the method saved more than 40 billion litres of water worldwide in 2018).
+Thankfully, digital printing techniques minimise water consumption and do not require the use of hazardous chemicals (the method saved more than 40 billion litres of water worldwide in 2018).

 4. Check the brand ethos